Jaynil-P09/Gemini_AI_Assistant/README.md

 ```
 **The first time you use any of the tools it will open a access verification page where you will have to login but only a one-time login as it will be saved in a .pickle file if it is called again**

+**Note: The code is from the Livekit Documentation except for the tools which I made**

 **If there are any problems please leave a comment on this Repo**